 Rationale & History

-For the first Clinical Research Mentorship competition in 2013, Doris Duke investigators identified a promising medical student and submitted a proposal together as a team.
-A panel of experts reviewed proposals and recommended ten mentor/mentee teams for funding.
+For the 2015 Clinical Research Mentorship competition, Doris Duke investigators identified a promising medical student and submitted a proposal together as a team.
+A panel of experts reviewed proposals and recommended eleven mentor/mentee teams for funding.